Skip to content

 There are many accessories available to assist with the donning of compression stockings.

 Another very useful donning accessory is silicone lotion.
 The lotion makes your legs very slippery for a short period of time, so the stockings can easily slide onto your foot and up your leg.
 Silicone lotions are hypoallergenic and won't harm the fabric of your compression stockings.
-Alps Fitting Lotion is available in a 4oz squeeze bottle, and Compression Assist is available in a 2oz spray bottle.
+Alps Fitting Lotion is available in a 4oz squeeze bottle.

 Easy-Slide is a nylon sleeve you put on your leg before donning your stocking.
 The ripstop nylon is very slippery and makes it much easier to don high compression stockings.
-There is an Easy-Slide for open toe stockings and the Easy-Slide Caran for closed toe stockings.
+There is an Arion® Easy-Slide for open toe stockings and the Arion Magnide® for closed toe stockings.

-Q. How do I stop my stockings from rolling down?
+How do I stop my knee highs from rolling down?

 Knee high stockings typically roll for two reasons: they are too long, or stretched too tight at the top.